 22. Backup everything

 I know I am going out on a limb here.
 This is a “how to get more clients” guide, and I am writing about backup.
 That’s why I left this advice for last, but it’s definitely not the least important.
 Why?
-Would you believe me if I told you I know at least 2 web hosting companies that went bust because they haven’t backed up?
-If you run a web hosting business, I guarantee that you will have a “disaster day”.
+Would you believe me if I told you I know at least 2 web hosting companies that went bust because they haven’t backed up properly?
+If you run a web hosting business, I guarantee that you will have a “disaster day.”

 23. Make uptime a priority

-Cost of website downtime is on the rise will all the WordPress websites installing WooComerce, and website builders like Wix, Squarespace focusing more on eCommerce.
+The cost of website downtime is on the rise will all the WordPress websites installing WooComerce, and website builders like Wix and Squarespace are focusing more on eCommerce.
 The success of Shopify is well known, so it’s clear that commerce is moving online every day.
 If your server is not up and running, it means that your clients are losing money!

-24. List of small improvements you can do today
+24. List of small improvements you can make today

 - Use private nameservers with your company name